 During the season of Pentecost, the Gospel readings focus on Jesus' teachings.
 Recite the Athanasian Creed in unison or sections on Trinity Sunday.

-The final three Sundays of the Church Year reflect on death, misery in a violent environment.
+The final three Sundays of the Lutheran Church Liturgical Year reflect on death, misery in a violent environment.
 Most important is our hope that Christ will one day come to deliver us.

-The very last Sunday of the Church Year is always seven Sundays before Christmas.
+The very last Sunday of the Church Liturgical Year is always seven Sundays before Christmas.

 Christians should keep the hope of Christ's return in mind and pray fervently for His return.
 Live in anticipation of His reappearance, avoiding all appearances of evil.
 Proclaim to others with confidence that Christ is returning as Savior and Judge.
 Every day, read the Scriptures with your family.

-In addition to the Church Year seasons, there are single days and dates that we celebrate throughout the year.
+In addition to the various seasons, there are single days and dates that we celebrate throughout our Lutheran Church Liturgical Year.
 They are known as the Saints' Days.
 Those days are set aside to commemorate the life and blessings of certain great Christians from the past.
 That also serves as a lesson to us that Christians on Earth and in Heaven form one Church.

 The color on Saint Day is red, symbolizing the color of blood.
 Most saints were martyred for their faith in Christ.
-As Lutherans, we do not worship or pray to the saints.
+The Lutheran Church does not worship or pray to the saints.
 Instead, we honor and respect their service to the Lord.

-According to our Lutheran Confessions, honoring the saints is permissible.
+According to our Lutheran Church Confessions, honoring the saints is permissible.
 And this is a three-fold honor:

 1.)
 The first is a holiday of thanksgiving.
 For we should offer thanks to God for showing mercy, for demonstrating His desire to save men, and for providing teachers or other gifts to the Church.